yongkangSun/Capacitor_Sensor/SiliconFilmSimulation/SiliconFilmSimulation.md

 ## After set up real silicon model

 * Think about how to connect the model with the 3d print connector.
-* Think about how to apply marks on the model and the distribution of the marks.
 * Think about how two match the mark (index) with its position (xyz cordinate).
   * First, for our easy case (pure stretching), this could be trivial
   * Second, The original paper must have a way to do so.